Technical Concept Breakdown

 - Provide a real-world analogy that makes the concept intuitive

-- Explain where the analogy breaks down (so I don't over-extend it)
+- Explain where the analogy breaks down (so I don't over-extend it in conversations)

 - Use concrete examples, not abstract definitions